-The Treasurer and the Investment Advisory Committee are aware that the ongoing review and analysis of money managers is just as important as the due diligence implemented during the manager selection process.
-Accordingly, a thorough Review and Analysis of a Money Manager will be conducted, should:
+The Treasurer and the Investment Advisory Committee are aware that the ongoing review and analysis of investment managers is just as important as the due diligence implemented during the manager selection process.
+Accordingly, a thorough review and analysis of an investment manager will be conducted if:

-- A manager perform in the bottom quartile (75th percentile) of their peer group over an annual period; - A manager fall in the southeast quadrant of the risk/return scatterplot for 4- and/or 5-year time periods;
+• A manager performs in the bottom quartile (75th percentile) of their peer group over an 3-5 year period;

-• A manager have a 5-year risk-adjusted return fall below that of the median manager within the appropriate peer group.
+- A manager falls in the southeast quadrant of the risk/return scatterplot for 4-and/or 5-year time periods; - A manager's 5-year risk-adjusted return falls below that of the median manager within the appropriate peer group.